 The core responsibilities of a dropshipper include:

-• Order Processing: Receiving customer orders and forwarding them to the corresponding supplier.
+- Order Processing:Â Taking customer orders and passing them on to the relevant supplier(s).

 Crucially, a dropshipper never sees or handles the actual product, focusing their efforts entirely on the front-end business operations.